3dgep/FastMath/_docs/topics/Explicit-Instantiation.md

 # Explicit Instantiation

+Explicit Instantiation allows you to define a function or class template with a specific set of template arguments.

-Declaring a class template does not actually cause any code to be generated unless the class template is _instantiated_ (either implicitly or explicitly).
+Declaring a class template does not cause any code to be generated unless the class template is _instantiated_ (either implicitly or explicitly).
 A class template is instantiated when template arguments are provided which will instruct the compiler to instantiate the class template with the specified template arguments.

 An explicit template instantiation forces the compiler to create a definition of your class template with specific template arguments.
 This has multiple advantages:

 1. The class template is compiled.
-If there are any syntax errors (or warnings), you're compiler will let you know.
+If there are any syntax errors (or warnings), your compiler will let you know.
 2. Reduced compilation times if the same set of template arguments are used in multiple compilation units.

 If you want to take advantage of explicit template instantiation in your template library, you must consider two things: